-The Orientation to Colearning Founders Course is a practical introduction to the realities of starting your own colearning community or microschool.
-This course gathers founders starting or implementing their own learning community and creates a space for founders to work through the decisions they need to make to their learning community successful.
+The Orientation to Colearning founders course is a practical introduction to the realities of starting your own colearning community or microschool.
+This course gathers founders who are planning or running their own community, and creates space to work through the decisions needed to make each community successful.

 Orientation to Colearning is a 6 week, 2 hours/week online immersive experience.
 All gatherings will be conversation-based, and founders will be challenged to think and talk through questions.
 The supporting content for the course will be inside our 100 Roads community site in our Cohort Studio: Orientation to Colearning.

 Many sources are used to assemble the content in the asynchronous course.
 Here are some texts, by some very wise people, which I will be often referring to.

 Ann M. Pendleton-Jullian and John Seely Brown 2018 Design Unbound: Designing for Emergence in a White Water World 2018 MIT Volume 1 and 2

 Carol Sanford 2017 The Regenerative Business: Redesign Work, Cultivate Human Potential, Achieve Extraordinary Outcomes Nicholas Brearly Publishing Boston MA

 Peter Block 2018 Community: The Structure of Belonging Berrett-Koehler Publishers